 - Date of submission

 The title of a business report should clearly convey the type of report and its purpose.
-It should be written in capital letters and centred in alignment.
+It should be written in capital letters and centered in alignment.

 3) Executive Summary: